timscargill/ARStats/README.md

 **position1.txt**: details of the reference hologram placement (1-position in world space, 2-distance from camera to hologram, 3-change in viewing angle around the y-axis from position0, 4-magnitude of hologram drift from position 0.

-**relocalization_time.txt**: time for device pose tracking to be reestablished after an interruption or temporary loss of tracking (hh:mm:ss:ms)
+**relocalization_time.txt**: time for device pose tracking to be reestablished after an interruption or temporary loss of tracking (hh:mm:ss:ms).

-**rgb#.png**: camera image at each environment data sample taken during the map stage.
+**rgb#.png**: camera image at each environment data sample taken during 'map' stage.

 **temp_map.txt**: device temperature readings (one each frame) during 'map' stage.
 Currently only available and generated for iOS.